TRIQS/dft_tools/python/converters/vasp/doc/source/plotools.rst

  #.
 Projectors are normalized for all ions in the unit cell simultaneously.
 This
     ensures that the Wannier functions for different ions are mutually orthogonal.

-If more than one shells is considered (say, `p` and `d` orbitals), the normalization can be imposed either for a combined set of shells or for each shell separately.

-The way the normalization of a PLO group is done is controlled by two flags:
+The way the normalization of a PLO group is done is controlled by two group parameters:

-  - **NORMALIZE** (True/False) : indicates whether the PLO group is normalized (True by default)
+  - *NORMALIZE* (True/False) : indicates whether the PLO group is normalized (True by default)
-  - **NORMION** (True/False) : indicates whether the PLO group is normalized on a per-ion basis
+  - *NORMION* (True/False) : indicates whether the PLO group is normalized on a per-ion basis (False by default)

-If there are several PLO groups defined, the convention is the following: All PLO groups marked with `NORMALIZE = True` are orthogonalized with respect to each other.